mainmatter/mainmatter.com/blog/_posts/2019-05-08-may-monthly-update.md

 #### Jessica Jordan at JSConfEU

-On the 1st of June [Jessica Jordan](https://twitter.com/jjordan_dev) is speaking at [JSConfEU](https://2019.jsconf.eu/) with her talk "Crafting Comics for Literally Everyone: How you can craft an immersive webcomic experience that accessible for blind and visually-impaired readers!"
+On the 1st of June [Jessica Jordan](https://twitter.com/jjordan_dev) is speaking at [JSConfEU](https://2019.jsconf.eu/) with her talk "Crafting Comics for Literally Everyone" she highlights how you can craft an immersive webcomic experience that is accessible for blind, visually-impaired and sighted readers alike!

 Full talk details [here](https://2019.jsconf.eu/jessica-jordan/crafting-comics-for-literally-everyone.html).